google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-push-notifications.md

 Let's see how the service worker handles push messages.
 The service worker both receives the push message and creates the notification.

 When a  [browser that supports push messages](http://caniuse.com/#search=notification) receives a message, it sends a `push` event to the service worker.
-We can create a "push" event listener in the service worker to handle the message:
+We can create a `push` event listener in the service worker to handle the message:

 #### serviceworker.js